tstahlhut/CPP/Readme.md

 The keyword after the colon specifies the accessibility the inherited members will have.
 If it is **public**, the derived class will have the same accessibily to the inherited members as the base class has: public members of the base class, will be public members in the derived class, too; protected members, will be protected.
 If it is set to **protected**, the public members of the base class, will be protected members in the derived class.
 If no keyword is specified, the compiler will assume the keyword to be **private**.
 This means that all inherited members will be private automatically.
 So, the keyword after the colon specifies the **less restrictive access level** of the members to be inherited.
 It is most common to use the **public** keyword.

+## Multiple Inheritance

+A class can inherit from multiple base classes.
+After the colon you just classify the base classes separated by commas:

+	class Cat : public Predator, public Pet;

+### Diamond Problem

+When a class inherits from two classes which are based on the same base class, it is called a diamon-shaped inheritance structure.

+		A
+	  /   \
+	B		C
+	  \   /
+	    D

+This can lead to ambiguity issues because the derived class effectively inherits two copies of the base class due to the multiple paths through the inheritance hierarchy.
+This problem can be solved by virtual inheritance.
+Class B and C inherit virtual class A:

+	class B: virtual public A;
+	class C: virtual public A;
+	class D: public B, public C;

 ## Additional Notes